-Approximately one month into the semester student groups are to submit a work plan.
+Approximately two weeks after match night student groups are to submit a work plan.
 This plan will have been developed in agreement with the client and will state clearly the following: The project requirements and its division into tasks and sub-tasks, the assignment of people and resources to each task element, the schedule for executing these tasks and other project milestones, a statement of the desired outcome(s) of the project, and a statement of the outside risks or vulnerabilities of the project (problem obtaining certain data, etc).
-The project plan must be limited to 20 pages in length, be clear and concise and contain all relevant information for the instructor to understand what, when and how the group plans to execute the project.
+The entire project plan must be limited to 20 pages or less, be clear and concise and contain all relevant information for the instructor and client to understand what, when and how the group plans to execute the project.